flacle/lightdatacomparator/README.md

 ## Problem Use Case

 Sometimes, you or your team members change a file in a folder.
 Suppose this folder contains raw data that feeds into a dataset or any other content.
-This folder is by design not versioned; it is not part of a repository.
+This folder is for some reason not meant to be versioned; it is not part of a repository.
 It can quickly happen that this change goes unnoticed.
 Suppose you have the same directory tree on another machine; how can you reduce the risk of a change going unnoticed?

 ## Solution

 One approach is to generate checksums for files in a directory tree and save these in a manifest file, which this script does.
 You can then compare manifests to identify differences between directory states.
+The manifest can be placed on a shared network drive that is accessible by both machines.

 This solution can be part of a data processing or training pipeline where you would apply the comparison to assert equality before loading the data for further processing.

 ## Installation